Family planning in Iran: Rafsanjani era and decreasing natality

 Following the war with Iraq, the death of Ayatollah Khomeini, and taking office of Supreme Leader Ali Khamenei and President Akbar Hashemi Rafsanjani in 1989, a sharp change was made in Iran's population policy.
 Realizing "the costs of this burgeoning population were going to far exceed its capacity to provide adequate food, education, housing and employment", Iran's government "declared that Islam favored families with only two children", as one historian put it.
 Iran's Health Ministry launched a nationwide campaign and introduced contraceptives—pills, condoms, IUDs, implants, tubal ligations, and vasectomies.

 In 1993, Parliament passed further legislation withdrawing food coupons, paid maternity leave, and social welfare subsidies after the third child for government and para-government employees.
 The backlash to this law was severe and application of it remains limited.
 Birth control classes were required before a couple could get married.
 Dozens of mobile teams were sent to remote parts of the country to offer free vasectomies and tubal ligations.

 By 2001, an Iranian condom factory - the first of its kind in the Middle East - produced more than 70 million condoms a year, "packaged in French or English to suggest that they are imported", according to a foreign reporter.
 By this time Iran's population growth rate had dropped from an all-time high of 3.2% in 1986 to just 1.2%, one of the fastest drops ever recorded.
 In reducing its population growth to this level—a rate that is only slightly higher than that of the United States—Iran emerged as a model for other countries that want to lessen the risk of overpopulation.
 In 2007 Iran's Total Fertility Rate had dropped to 1.71 with a net out-migration of 4.29 ‰ (and population 65 M).

 Explaining the change in religious doctrine on population during a birth control workshop in 1995, Deputy Health Minister Husein Malek-Afzali stated "Islam is a flexible religion".

 Reversal to pro-natalism

-A call for a reversal of Iran's existing policy of "two children is enough" came in October 2006 due to perilously low fertility rates in Iran that had started to cause negative population growth as in other low-fertility countries.
-Iran's President Ahmadinejad called for an increase in Iran's population from 70 to 120 million.
+In October 2006, Iran's President Ahmadinejad called for an increase in Iran's population from 70 to 120 million.